fred-corp/FlipperZero-JTAG-SWD-SPI-breakout/README.md

 ### Pin selection

-Depending on the app's requirements, some signals can be connected to different GPIO pins of the FlipperZero using solder jumpers (see assembly instructions/schematics) :
+Depending on the app's requirements, some signals can be connected to different GPIO pins of the Flipper Zero using solder jumpers (see assembly instructions/schematics) :

 - The TCK signal can be connected to GPIO 2 or GPIO 10
 - The TMS signal can be connected to GPIO 3 or GPIO 12